-Credit scores are all based on the information in your major credit reports, and understanding that connection is the first step to understanding your credit score.
-This also represents a knowledge gap for a lot of people.
+Credit scores are based on the information in our major credit reports.
+Understanding that connection is the first step in understanding your credit score.

-Payment history is the most important component of any credit score, accounting for up to 40% of your overall rating.
-It is based on the records the major credit bureaus – Experian, Equifax, and TransUnion – keep, which indicate the following:
+Payment history is the most important part of any credit score, accounting for up to 40% of your overall rating.
+Here’s what goes into it:

 - The number of loan and credit accounts that you have always paid on time.